LHRK/Nanodisc-Builder/README.md

 ## 3) A ND with a GPCR embedded - complex lipid composition

+Go into the directory called Example3_protein_embedded.\
+All the commands are embedded in the COMMANDS_Uni scripts as well.

 For embedding a membrane protein (MP) into a ND additional steps are required.
 1) The MP is prepared, aligned, and coarse grained.